actuallydoc/Rust-Invoicer/README.md

 #### Upcoming features.
 - [❌] Converting everything fully to database
 - [❌] PDF Sign feature
+- [❌] Auto complete partner from Slovenian database (will probably use webscraping instead of an api)
 - [❌] Hopefully i can implement to convert PDF into JPG and save it to memory to show it in the gui instead of converting + saving it to the path of the invoice then displaying it(really inefficient)

 # Showcase